Psoriatic arthritis lifestyle and diet

 You may not be surprised to know that stress can be a trigger for psoriatic disease.
 Because of that, it’s especially important to take care of your mental health, and reach out to your healthcare team if you feel you’re unable to do any of the things below that can help you manage your PsA, like:

 It’s also good to remember that getting regular exercise may not only help your overall health, but can also ease the joint pain of psoriatic arthritis symptoms and improve your strength and mobility.
 Exercise can also help reduce your risk of developing other health problems that are associated with psoriatic arthritis, such as heart disease and diabetes.
 An exercise program may include stretching, swimming, walking, and yoga.
-Talk to your rheumatologist about a regular exercise plan and staying active.
+Talk to your doctor about a regular exercise plan and staying active.

 Psoriatic arthritis and a healthy diet